jiacheng-0/az-900-fundamentals-notes/README.md

  describe the functionality and usage of Azure Active Directory

+### Azure Active Directory Identity Protection

+- manage the roll-out of Azure Multi-Factor Authentication (MFA) registration by configuring a Conditional Access policy to require MFA registration no matter what modern authentication app you are signing in to

  describe the functionality and usage of Conditional Access, Multi-Factor Authentication (MFA), and Single Sign-On (SSO) Describe Azure governance features